-Marvel Stadium hosts a range of sports and is proud to be home to five AFL clubs Essendon, Carlton, North Melbourne, St Kilda and the Western Bulldogs, as well as A-League team Melbourne Victory and Big Bash League side the Melbourne Renegades.
+Marvel Stadium hosts a range of sports and is proud to be home to five AFL clubs: Essendon, Carlton, North Melbourne, St Kilda and the Western Bulldogs, as well as the Melbourne Renegades for KFC’s Big Bash League (BBL).

 Essendon was the first AFL club to announce it would play home games at the venue now known as Marvel Stadium.
-The anchor tenant, coached by Kevin Sheedy, won the first AFL Premiership match at the stadium on March 9, 2000, beating Port Adelaide by 94 points.
-Its champion mid fielder, Michael Long, kicked the first goal at the stadium.
-Led on the field by James Hird, the club lost just one match for the season and went on to win the 2000 Premiership in a record breaking season.
-Essendon, alongside Carlton, is the game’s most successful club with 16 Premierships to its name.
+The anchor tenant, currently coached by Brad Scott, won the first AFL Premiership match at the stadium on March 9, 2000, beating Port Adelaide by 94 points.
+Champion midfielder, Michael Long, kicked the first goal at the stadium.
+Led on the field by James Hird, the club lost just one match for the season and went on to win the 2000 AFL Premiership in a record-breaking season.
+Essendon, alongside Carlton, are the game’s most successful club with 16 Premierships to its name.

 Premierships: (16) 1897, 1901, 1911, 1912, 1923, 1924, 1942, 1946, 1949, 1950, 1962, 1965, 1984, 1985, 1993, 2000

-AFL Hall of Fame Legends: John Coleman, Bill Hutchison, Dick Reynolds
+AFL Hall of Fame Legends: John Coleman, Bill Hutchison, Dick Reynolds, Kevin Sheedy

 With 16 premierships to its credit, Carlton has historically been considered one of the game’s powerhouse clubs.
-Recently appointed coach Brendon Bolton is ushering the club into a new era with exciting times ahead.
+Coach Michael Voss is ushering the club into a new era with exciting times ahead.

 Premierships: (16) 1906, 1907, 1908, 1914, 1915, 1938, 1945, 1947, 1968, 1970, 1972, 1979, 1981, 1982, 1987, 1995

-AFL Hall of Fame Legends: Ron Barassi (Melbourne/Carlton/North Melbourne and Sydney Swans), John Nicholls, Alex Jesaulenko (Carlton/St Kilda).
+AFL Hall of Fame Legends: Ron Barassi (Melbourne/Carlton/North Melbourne/Sydney Swans), John Nicholls, Alex Jesaulenko (Carlton/St Kilda).

 Season 2016 was the Western Bulldogs’ greatest in AFL history, rivalling its only other premiership year in 1954.
 In his second season as coach, Luke Beveridge became a legend of the club joining the late Charlie Sutton as the Western Bulldogs and Footscray’s only premiership coaches.
-After the Bulldogs’ victory over the Sydney Swans on Grand Final day before almost 100,000 fans, they become just the second Marvel Stadium partner club to win the premiership after Essendon’s 2000 success in the Stadium’s first year of operation.
+After the Bulldogs’ victory over the Sydney Swans on Grand Final day before almost 100,000 fans, they became the second Marvel Stadium tenant club to win a premiership after Essendon’s 2000 success in the stadium’s first year of operation.
 The Western Bulldogs have been a tenant club at Marvel Stadium since the venue’s opening and have always been supported ‘under the roof’ by a loyal band of supporters.
-Led by Beveridge and popular captain Robert Murphy, who missed the Grand Final due to injury, the Dogs look forward to even more success in the coming years.

 Coach: Luke Beveridge